hongbo-miao/hongbomiao.com/README.md

 ## Introduction

+A minimalist website.
 A cutting-edge technology playground.
 An automation experiment.

 ## Technologies